eqy/autotosis/README.md

 Community-sourced clips have a high likelihood of having rage or at least something interesting---they've been selected for a reason.
 However, VODs may have long periods of little to no interesting reactions from the streamer, and getting the false-positive rate of the model down can be tricky.
 I'm currently doing a long ["student-teacher"](https://arxiv.org/abs/1911.04252) manual loop: I run the model on a longer VOD (~a few hours of video), the model gives back some segments it thinks are rage/interesting, and I add the segments that are clearly predicted incorrectly back into the training data.
-Another hack is to use precision as the validation criteria for selecting the best model instead of outright accuracy when the data is imbalanced.
+Another hack is to use precision as the validation criteria for selecting the best model instead of outright accuracy when the data is imbalanced, but this strategy is brittle as it can lead to models with very low recall (also useless).

 Here, "labeling" is just simply roughly annotating which segments of each clip corresponded to Rage Moments, and the corresponding frames for the model are extracted via `ffmpeg`.